Pakistan, IMF agree on economic reforms

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: After getting assurances from Prime Minister Imran Khan for undertaking structural reforms, the IMF’s Managing Director, Christine Lagarde, reiterated the Fund’s readiness to support Pakistan.
-However, the details of the Fund-sponsored programme would be worked out through staff level agreement between Pakistan and the IMF teams in coming months.
+ISLAMABAD/DUBAI: After getting assurances from Prime Minister Imran Khan for undertaking structural reforms, the IMF’s Managing Director Christine Lagarde reiterated the Fund’s readiness to support Pakistan, however, the details of the Fund sponsored programme would be worked out through staff level agreement between Pakistan and the IMF teams in coming months.

 It is the first time when the prime minister has given assurances to the IMF that Islamabad will undertake structural reforms to fix the economic difficulties and patchwork approach will not be adopted.

-“Probably, the IMF team will plan its visit to Islamabad next month for renewed efforts to strike a staff-level agreement on the next bailout package,” said the top official, and added that if everything goes well, then the IMF programme can be tabled before the Fund’s executive board in May.
+“Probably the IMF team will plan its visit to Islamabad next month for renewed efforts to strike staff-level agreement on next bailout package,” said the top official, and added that if everything goes well then the IMF programme can be tabled before the Fund’s executive board in May.

 She added, “I reiterated that the IMF stands ready to support Pakistan.
 I also highlighted that decisive policies and a strong package of economic reforms would enable Pakistan to restore the resilience of its economy and lay the foundations for stronger and more inclusive growth.
 As emphasised in the new government’s policy agenda, protecting the poor and strengthening governance are key priorities to improve people’s living standards in a sustainable manner.”